Northtown Guardian Pet Hospital

-Northtown Animal Hospital is a well-established, full-service, small animal veterinary hospital providing comprehensive medical, surgical and dental care.
+Northtown Guardian Pet Hospital is a well-established, full-service, small animal veterinary hospital providing comprehensive medical, surgical and dental care.
 We offer sound advice and optimal veterinary care, so you can enjoy your companion for a maximum number of years.
 Our job is not only to treat your pet when he or she isn’t feeling well, but also to help you learn how to keep your best friend happy and healthy.

 We are licensed by the California Veterinary Medical Board since 1965.